 Property and equipment with a value of more than \$5,000 is recorded at cost if purchased or at fair value at the date of gift if donated.
-Depreciation is provided on a straight-line basis over estimated useful lives of 3 to 7 years for furniture and equipment.
-Leasehold improvements are depreciated over the lease term of 11 years.
+Depreciation is provided on a straight-line basis over estimated useful lives.
 Maintenance and repairs are charged to expense while expenditures for improvements that extend the useful life of the assets are capitalized.